Fixed-Price vs. Cost-Plus vs. GMP Contracts: Which Protects the Homeowner?

 How they work

-You pay the actual cost of labor and materials plus a markup (typically 15–25%).
+You pay the actual cost of labor and materials plus a markup.
+Industry-typical residential cost-plus markup runs 15–25% according to BuildingAdvisor, Procore, and Buildwise; below 15% is aggressive, above 25% is high.
 The homeowner carries cost risk.
 If materials go up or labor runs long, you pay more.

 Pros: no risk premium, full transparency